-A highly process-oriented Quality Assurance (QA) function in Software Development Life Cycle (SDLC) ensures the best software, application or product as possible, yet the role is sometimes perceived as an afterthought which comes at the end to check on all aspects of the product or application including security testing before the release to the public or end customer.
+The most effective software, application, or product results from a highly process-oriented Quality Assurance (QA) function in the Software Development Life Cycle (SDLC).
+However, it is sometimes seen as an add-on that comes at the end to check on all aspects of the product or application before releasing it to the public or end customer.

 What is security testing?

-Security testing is a process intended to reveal flaws in the security mechanisms of an information system that protects data and maintains functionality as intended.
+Security testing is a process intended to identify flaws in the security mechanisms of an information system that protects data and maintains functionality as intended.

-Just like the requirements of the software or service have to be met in QA, security testing warrants that certain security requirements be met.
+Just like the software or service requirements must be met in QA, security testing warrants that specific security requirements be met.
 Typical security requirements may include specific elements of confidentiality, integrity, authentication, availability, authorization and non-repudiation.

-The usual software testing looks out for certain bugs or flaws inherent in the software, which could hamper or even stop the software from performing, but security testing is on the lookout for those application vulnerabilities and threats that can cause loss of sensitive and confidential data, revenue and reputation.
-These threats and risks could be due to an employee accessing the software or external actors, who intentionally will attack the defences of the software to get to the data or exploit the software’s weaknesses.
-The threats are everywhere, whether it is on-premise software, cloud-based or web-based applications.
+Software testing looks out for specific bugs or flaws inherent in the software, which could hamper or even stop the software from performing.
+In contrast, security testing is looking for application vulnerabilities and threats that can cause loss of sensitive and confidential data, revenue and reputation.

-The security process should start right at the beginning of the requirement gathering stage, moving through the design, testing, implementation, rollout and support phases.
-So, if the QA is roped in to be present at all of these stages, then security testing should have a place in the software development QA framework.
+It is most beneficial to begin the security testing process at the beginning of the requirement gathering stage, moving through the design, testing, implementation, rollout and support phases.

-Following security practices and processes, the whole team in SDLC ideally should be able to meet the requirements by checking and testing the application vulnerabilities from a security point as well.
-It is the duty of the QA to look out for any vulnerabilities whether it is in the network, system software, client-side application or server-side application security.
-The QA teams have to train and adopt the security testing methods and processes, even if they do not have any application security background.
+The entire team in the SDLC should, ideally, be able to satisfy the demands by checking and testing the application vulnerabilities from a security standpoint.
+The QA team should continuously look for vulnerabilities in the network, system software, and client-side application or server-side application security.

-The standards for quality include security as well.
-The QA framework, which has QA testing as an integral part is expected to test and confirm whether the application is secure as part of releasing a satisfactory application.
-Many use cases of security testing encompass basic areas like password encryption, permissions, logins, session timeouts and cookies to more advanced ways of bypassing existing controls.
+Many use cases of security testing encompass essential areas like password encryption, permissions, logins, session timeouts and cookies to more advanced ways of bypassing existing controls.
 All of it and more fall under the purview of a secure application.